-The importer of any dutiable goods may warehouse them in any warehouse duly licensed in terms of section sixty-eight without the payment of duty on the first importation thereof, except any anti-dumping duty, provisional anti-dumping charge or countervailing duty and such duty as may become due as a result of the loss or diminution of the goods during their transportation to the warehouse in which they are to be deposited.
-All goods so warehoused shall be subject to such restrictions and conditions as may be prescribed.

-(2) The importer or owner of any dutiable goods may, before duty is paid on them, warehouse the goods without payment of duty, except any anti-dumping duty, provisional anti-dumping charge or countervailing duty, in a place other than a warehouse licensed in terms of section sixty-eight if such place is approved by the Commissioner for that purpose and if the importer or owner furnishes such security and complies with such conditions as the Commissioner may fix.
+- (1) The importer of any dutiable goods may warehouse them in any warehouse duly licensed in terms of section sixty-eight without the payment of duty on the first importation thereof, except any anti-dumping duty, provisional anti-dumping charge or countervailing duty and such duty as may become due as a result of the loss or diminution of the goods during their transportation to the warehouse in which they are to be deposited.
+All goods so warehoused shall be subject to such restrictions and conditions as may be prescribed. - (2) The importer or owner of any dutiable goods may, before duty is paid on them, warehouse the goods without payment of duty, except any anti-dumping duty, provisional anti-dumping charge or countervailing duty, in a place other than a warehouse licensed in terms of section sixty-eight if

-(3) The purchaser or manufacturer of any goods liable to excise duty or surtax may, before such excise duty or surtax has been paid, warehouse the goods without payment of duty or surtax in any warehouse duly licensed in terms of section sixty-eight or in a place approved by the Commissioner in terms of subsection (2), and all goods so warehoused shall be subject to such restrictions and conditions as may be imposed in terms of subsection (1) or (2), as the case may be.

-(4) Before warehousing any goods in terms of subsection (1) or (3), an importer, purchaser or manufacturer shall satisfy the proper officer that the proprietor or occupier of the bonded warehouse is willing and able to store the goods and that the safe deposit of the goods in the bonded warehouse is covered by the bond given by the proprietor or occupier in terms of section sixty-nine.

-(5) In this section, "duty" includes any import tax which is payable in terms of the Value Added Tax Act [Chapter 23.12].
+- such place is approved by the Commissioner for that purpose and if the importer or owner furnishes such security and complies with such conditions as the Commissioner may fix. - (3) The purchaser or manufacturer of any goods liable to excise duty or surtax may, before such excise duty or surtax has been paid, warehouse the goods without payment of duty or surtax in any warehouse duly licensed in terms of section sixty-eight or in a place approved by the Commissioner in terms of subsection (2), and all goods so warehoused shall be subject to such restrictions and conditions as may be imposed in terms of subsection (1) or (2), as the case may be. - [subsection amended by Act 17 of 1999] - (4) Before warehousing any goods in terms of subsection (1) or (3), an importer, purchaser or manufacturer shall satisfy the proper officer that the proprietor or occupier of the bonded warehouse is willing and able to store the goods and that the safe deposit of the goods in the bonded warehouse is covered by the bond given by the proprietor or occupier in terms of section sixty-nine. - [subsection inserted by Act 29 of 1998] - (5) In this section, "duty" includes any import tax which is payable in terms of the Value Added Tax Act [Chapter 23.12]. - [subsection inserted by Act 5 of 2009]